SCIENCE CLASSES

 No textbook will be needed.
 Students must have a phone/electronic device to be able to participate in some of the research-based activities during class.

-Homework will consist of research activities, case studies and texts to read, as well as video lessons.
+Homework will consist of research activities, case studies, texts to read, as well as video lessons.
 This will require approximately 2 – 3 hours of homework outside of the classroom.
-You must have a printer to be able to print homework assignments.

 The ONLY payment options for this class: